val-town/val-town-docs/src/content/docs/how-to/embed.md

 ---
 title: Embed
 generated: 1701279907755
+description: Any val can be embedded as an iframe on other sitesa
 ---

 Vals are made to be shared, and not just on val.town!
+Public vals all can embedded using iframes on other websites.

 ## Embedding an existing val

-You can embed any public or unlisted val on another site by copying the embed URL from the val menu.
+You can embed any public or unlisted val on another site by copying the embed URL from the val menu:

 ![Untitled](./embedding-vals-in-other-sites/untitled.png)